 "Never regret anything.
 Everything is a lesson. "

 LOOKING AHEAD TO BETTER DAYS, WHAT DOES A PERFECT DAY OFF LOOK LIKE FOR YOU?

-"A perfect day off is going for breakfast at my favourite cafe E. Pellicci, meeting a friend for a cup of tea, then going home to relax in the garden.
+"A perfect day off is going for breakfast at my favorite cafe E. Pellicci, meeting a friend for a cup of tea, then going home to relax in the garden.
 For me, time is such a luxury and the freedom to spend your time how you wish is perfection in itself. "

 CAN YOU TELL US ABOUT AN UNFORGETTABLE MEAL/PLAY BOOK/FILM YOU'VE EXPERIENCED RECENTLY(ISH) AND SIMPLY HAVE TO SHARE...

 "An unforgettable book would have to be ‘Three Women’ by Lisa Toddeo.
-Full of realness and true experiences of women – nothing romanticised and unrealistic.
+Full of realness and true experiences of women – nothing romanticized and unrealistic.
 An unforgettable film would be ‘Parasite’, I saw it at the cinema a few months ago and I thought it was perfection.
 It highlights so many issues in society – class struggle, poverty, stereotypes and wealth.
 An unforgettable meal for me, would ALWAYS be at Scott’s.
 It’s the most delicious restaurant and the ultimate treat."